A Personal Letter From Pastor Kelvin

 We want to provide space for our children, the children in our community and children who haven’t been born yet to be introduced to Jesus and learn to follow Him.
 Creating a space for our children allows Westmore to come alongside parents and caregivers in leading children for generations to come.

-The lower level of the new Westmore facility will host the Children’s Ministry.
 Designed with safety as the top priority, this level will have a drive thru drop off where parents and caregivers can quickly and conveniently go through the check-in process.
 The Children’s floor will host all Children’s ministries and will provide large group and small group meeting spaces.

 Equipped with technology resources and themed according to the ministry plan, the Children’s level will be a place dedicated to worship and discipleship for children aged newborn through fifth grade.